camilogarciabotero/phu/docs/commands/screen.md

 **All mode** only keeps contigs that match every single HMM you provided.
 This is very strict and useful when you need complete sets of proteins.
 For instance, if you're looking for complete viral genomes that must have all four proteins (capsid, portal, primase, and terminase), you would use "all" mode.

 **Threshold mode** lets you specify a minimum number of models that must match.
 This gives you flexibility between "any" and "all".
 You might require at least 3 out of 5 models to match, for example.

+## Target Data Extraction and HMM Building

+The tool offers powerful features for analyzing and reusing your screening results:

+**Target Protein Extraction** (`--save-target-proteins`) saves the actual protein sequences that matched each HMM model, organized in separate files per model.
+These proteins come only from contigs that passed your final filtering criteria.

+**Custom HMM Building** (`--save-target-hmms`) automatically builds new HMM profiles from your target proteins.
+This works independently of protein saving - if you only want HMMs, the tool will extract proteins temporarily, build the HMMs, then clean up.
+For single sequences, it builds individual HMMs; for multiple sequences, it creates simple alignments by padding to equal length before building consensus models.

+**Viral Mode Support** - When using viral gene prediction (if pyrodigal-gv is available), the tool is optimized for shorter, more compact viral genes and can handle overlapping gene structures common in viral genomes.

 ## Understanding Your Results